Lifestyle Factors That Can Affect Your Social Success

 The kind of person your job may turn you into

-Some jobs insidiously alter a person's social success over the long term by gradually turning them into an abrasive and overly competitive jerk, or a passive-aggressive, anal-retentive control freak.
+Some jobs insidiously alter a person's social success over the long term by gradually turning them into an abrasive, overly competitive jerk, or a passive-aggressive, anal-retentive control freak.
 The requirements of the position or the corporate culture may encourage it.
 That kind of behavior may make total sense on the job, but be totally unpleasant in day-to-day life.
 Someone may realize it's happening and fight it at first, but after a while their personality may change more than they think it has.
 Alternatively, some jobs may improve your personality as a nice little side effect.

 If someone has a long, grinding commute it tends to exacerbate the other job-related factors I just mentioned.
-They're that much more tired and grumpy at the end of the day, and it slightly cuts into the amount of spare time they have.
+They're that much more tired and grumpy at the end of the day, and it cuts into the amount of spare time they have.

 You hardly have to be rich to have a fun social life.
 Many people's fondest social memories come from a time in their life when they were broke.
 Still, if you have at least a little cash on hand it can make many aspects of socializing way more practical and accessible.
 You can instantly accept an invitation to meet your friends for dinner, because you know you can afford it.
 You don't think as much about having to pay for cover and coat check at a club.
 You can go on a weekend road trip and not have to worry about the cost of gas.
-If you want to add some new items to your wardrobe you can just go ahead and do it.

 Although they can be money pits, having a car makes your life way more flexible.
 You're not tied to the public transit system, or having to rely on someone else for a ride.
 You can easily take trips out of the city.
 You can go to areas that are too inconvenient to get to in other ways.
-You can stay out downtown as late as you want and not have to keep an eye on the clock for when the subways stop running.
+You can stay out downtown as late as you want and not have to keep an eye on the clock for when the buses or subways stop running.

 For the most part people choose their university based on academic or financial reasons.
 However, if you have a choice between two fairly equal schools, and one of them is way ahead in terms of the social factors, why not go with that one?